wsteenbeek/woutersteenbeeknl-website/content/post/geometric-road-distance-g4/index.md

 2. From the [Nationaal Wegenbestand](https://nationaalwegenbestand.nl/) (National Roadfile) of [Rijkswaterstaat](https://www.rijkswaterstaat.nl) (Ministry of Infrastructure and Water Management) I select the roads that intersect with the municipality outline (including a buffer area).
 This shapefile of roads is converted to a graph (network object).

-3. Next I take a sample of 2000 pairs of intersections and I identify the shortest path along the road network for each of these node-pairs.^[Andy uses a slightly different approach.
-Of all street segments and intersections in Albany, he first selected the 2,640 street segments and intersections that had 1 reported crime between 2000 through 2013.
-He argues this is a pretty good proxy for places where people are actually located in the city, so places where people might actually travel from/to.
-I don't have access to crime data of such detailed spatial scale for the Netherlands, but I could include other data sources to accomplish the same thing.
-In a follow-up to this post, I may dive into the street segment data some more to not sample from all street segments randomly, but according to where people are most likely to travel to and from.]
+3. Next I take a sample of 2000 pairs of intersections and I identify the shortest path along the road network for each of these node-pairs.^[3]

 4. For these shortest-paths-along-the-road-network, I calculate the total length (i.e., the distance between two nodes along the road network), as well as the geographic distance between these nodes.
 Actually, I calculate the [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance) because at these relatively short distances we don't have to worry about the [curvature of the Earth](https://en.wikipedia.org/wiki/Geographical_distance).